Babkock/unix/README.md

 ...
 ```

-Like with `doc`, `./builder test` will compile and test the whole group.
+Like with doc, `./builder test` will compile and test the whole group.